jcjorel/webgl/WORK_TODO.md

 Create a single Web page containing a WebGL micro application that makes the supplied AWS image PNG slowly rotating on a glossy glass 3D pane with optional mouse control.
-Generate a background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti).
+Generate a background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti or trees).

 The clear sky must be animated with realistic shooting stars/meteor shower effect.
 Some vaporwave elements must be added to the scene close the camera.